jasondewese/rock-paper-scissors/README.md

  -Calling functions with user inputs as parameters

 -Better use of html structure and CSS grid to create proper layout before coding

+-Designing the webpage layout by hand as a prototype first before implementing in code